Borrill-Lab/Inheritance-of-HEB-in-wheat/scripts/Quantification of gene expression levels and correction for batch effects/data availability and description.md

-Data tables necessary to run the scripts are available on [figshare]([url](https://figshare.com/account/projects/214495/articles/26393995))
+Data tables necessary to run the scripts are available on[figshare]([url](https://figshare.com/account/projects/214495/articles/26393995)).

 ## Scripts:
 kallistoPC.pl and kallistoPW.pl - run pseudoalignment and quantification on RNA-seq data